politecat314/Interpretable_FacialBeautyPrediciton/README.md

 ![Individual Feature Prediction](plots/individual_predictions.png)

 ## Contact
-For any questions or feedback, please contact Ahmed Aman Ibrahim at ahmedamanibrahim@gmail.com
+For any questions or feedback, please contact Ahmed Aman Ibrahim at ahmedamanibrahim@gmail.com or Noah Hassan Ugail at ugailnoah@gmail.com